Measurements of longitudinal and transverse momentum distributions for neutral pions in the forward-rapidity region with the LHCf detector: Monte Carlo simulations methodology

 \section{Monte Carlo simulations methodology}

-MC simulations are performed in two steps: \\ (I) Event generation in $\pp$ and $\pPb$ collisions at IP1 (Sec.~\ref{sec:mc_signal}) and (II) particle transport from IP1 to the LHCf detectors and consequent simulation of the response of the LHCf detectors (Sec.~\ref{sec:mc_detector}).
+MC simulations have been performed in two steps:\\ (I) Event generation in $\pp$ and $\pPb$ collisions at IP1 (Sec.~\ref{sec:mc_signal}) and (II) particle transport from IP1 to the LHCf detectors and consequent simulation of the response of the LHCf detectors (Sec.~\ref{sec:mc_detector}).

-MC simulation events are generated following steps (I) and (II) and are used for the validation of reconstruction algorithms, determination of cut criteria, and determination of the response matrix for momentum spectrum unfolding.
-Conversely, MC simulations used only for the comparison with measurement results in Sec.~\ref{sec:result} are limited to step (I) only, since the final $\pt$ and $\pz$ spectra in Sec.~\ref{sec:result} are already corrected for detector response and eventual reconstruction bias.
-Statistical uncertainty of the MC simulations used in the study of this paper is negligibly small relative to the LHCf data.
+MC simulation events are generated following steps (I) and (II) and are used for the validation of reconstruction algorithms, determination of cut criteria, and determination of the response matrix for momentum distributions unfolding.
+Conversely, MC simulations that are used only for comparison with the measurement results in Sec.~\ref{sec:result} are limited to step (I) only, since the final $\pt$ and $\pz$ distributions in Sec.~\ref{sec:result} are already corrected for detector response and eventual reconstruction bias.
+The statistical uncertainties of the MC simulations used in this paper are negligibly small compared to the statistical uncertainties of the LHCf data.